Is my product, package or material eligible for BPI Certification?

 Generally speaking, BPI evaluates how the product or packaging is used, the likelihood that it will be discarded alongside other organics, and/or the probability that it will be used to facilitate the diversion of organics.
 We did a blog post on this in 2019 that provides some insight into our thinking.

 The most important audiences in any conversation about labeling and identification of compostable products and packaging are Consumers, End-Users and Composters.
 In residential and commercial environments, consumers and end-users are generally tasked with determining which bin to put their products and packaging in after use.
 In this way, they are the first line of defense in the effort to provide composters with a contaminant-free stream of organic material.
 How can we expect people to make the correct decision at the point of disposal if products and packaging are not clearly labeled as compostable?
 And how are composters supposed to verify whether the products and packaging showing up in their facilities are compostable or not?
-The BPI logo exists to make the identification of certified items possible, and is for these reasons that we require it it on all products.
+The BPI Certification Mark exists to make the identification of certified items possible, and it is for these reasons that we require it it on all products.

 What if the item I am interested in certifying is new and hasn’t had the chance to gain acceptance in a “majority of commercial compost facilities”?